bradtiltonnow/ccl1200-k23/guidebook.md

 If you're working with workspaces, you may eventually run into something you'll need to configure through UX Page Properties, although we're trying to keep people in UIB as much as possible.
 UX Page Properties are basically metadata configurations unique to each instance.
 This lets the workspace app shell look at the UX Page Properties and show things like tabs and menus rather than having to hardcode it into components.
 You can find out more about UX Page Properties and which ones come with the workspace app shell in the [Workspace App Shell UX Page Properties](https://www.servicenow.com/community/next-experience-articles/workspace-app-shell-ux-page-properties/ta-p/2331956) COE article.

 In this exercise you're going to add a custom UX Page Property and then reference it from a UI Builder page.
-This is espeically useful if you want to define something once and then reuse it across multiple places, not unlike system properties.
+This is espeically useful if you want to define something once and then reuse it across multiple pages, not unlike system properties.
 In this exercise you'll create a UX Page Property that holds an encoded query that you can apply to a list component.

 1. Start by switching over to your classic environment tab and going to **All > Now Experience Framework > Experiences**